NVIDIA/NVTX/README.md

 For C and C++, NVTX is a header-only library with no dependencies.
 Simply #include the header(s) you want to use, and call NVTX functions!
 NVTX initializes automatically during the first call to any NVTX function.

-It is not necessary to link against a binary library.
-On POSIX platforms, adding the `-ldl` option to the linker command-line is required.
+It is not necessary to link against a binary library or add any link-time parameters.
+On older POSIX platforms with glibc versions prior to 2.34, adding the `-ldl` option to the linker command is required.

 _NOTE:_ Older versions of NVTX did require linking against a dynamic library.
 NVTX version 3 provides the same API, but removes the need to link with any library.
 Ensure you are including NVTX v3 by using the `nvtx3` directory as a prefix in your #includes: